Common Inpainted Objects In-N-Out of Context: -enabled Context Tasks

 With \datasetName{} as our testbed, we explore the role of context in several tasks.
-We demonstrate how our data can be used to learn a general model to classify objects as in- or out-of-context.
+We demonstrate how our data can be used to train efficient context classifiers through knowledge distillation, fine-tuning smaller models to evaluate objects based on our three context criteria.
 We then propose a novel Objects-from-Context task for predicting which objects naturally belong in a given scene.
-Finally, we evaluate state-of-the-art fake detection models and show how contextual information can enhance fake localization without any fine-tuning.
+Finally, we evaluate state-of-the-art fake detection models and show that context can enhance fake localization without any fine-tuning.
 These applications demonstrate the versatility of \datasetName{} and underscore the fundamental role of context in visual understanding.
-Examples of our pipeline are illustrated in Figure~\ref{fig:examples_of_pipeline}.
+Examples of those tasks are in Figure~\ref{fig:examples_of_pipeline}.